tahsinrukaiya/SEMESTER-PROJECT-1/README.md

 Suggestions and feedback are always welcome.
 If you'd like to contribute, you can do the following:

-Report a bug
+Report a bug:

 If you find any bugs or errors in my projects, I would love to know.
 You can contact me via email.

-Request a feature
+Request a feature:

 Send me an email here if you have any suggestions on how to improve the site.